 We ensure best practices and compliance with a dedicated Technology Success Manager

-Your Technology Success Manager is the technical owner of “how your technology should be run.”
-While support teams fix day-to-day issues and project teams deliver upgrades, this role makes sure your environment stays healthy, standardized, secure, and aligned to proven technical standards over time.
+Your Technology Success Manager is the technical owner of “how your firm’s technology should be run.”
+While support teams fix day-to-day issues and project teams deliver upgrades, this role ensures your environment stays healthy, standardized, secure, and aligned to the compliance frameworks your industry demands — SOC 2 for accounting firms, ABA ethics requirements for law firms, HIPAA/HITECH for medical practices.
+They prevent the slow decay that turns a well-built system into a liability.

 What your Technology Success Manager is responsible for